 - Final Thoughts on Where To Stay in The Cotswolds

 In a rush to find accommodation for your trip?
 The three accommodations below are our absolute favorite places in the Cotswolds.
-If you’re looking for a more specific neighborhood, keep scrolling and you’ll find the perfect home for you!
+If you’re looking for a more specific neighbourhood, keep scrolling and you’ll find the perfect home for you!

-Renovated Gem in The Cotswolds – Chic Mews
+Modern Gem in The Cotswolds – Chic Mews

 Airbnb Plus properties are hand-selected for their stylish interiors, above-and-beyond guest service, and unbeatable locations!
 This stunning mews house is a great example.
 Mews are former horse stables that have since been converted into living spaces.
 With bright interiors and a peaceful atmosphere, this apartment is perfect for a countryside getaway.
 It’s also only a short walk from the main town centre attractions in Cheltenham.